 Australia Rugby World Cup fixtures: Full schedule and route to the final

-After a tough start to the second Eddie Jones era, Australia head to France for the 2023 Rugby World Cup hoping to emerge as contenders.
+After a tough start to the second Eddie Jones era, Australia headed to France for the 2023 Rugby World Cup hoping to emerge as contenders.

 The Wallabies finished bottom of the Rugby Championship ladder in their first campaign since Jones returned after his sacking by England.

-But the experienced head coach has significant tournament expertise, and would appear to have some of the raw materials required to forge a stronger side than Australia have been over the last half-a-decade.
+The experienced head coach has significant tournament expertise, and would appear to have some of the raw materials required to forge a stronger side than Australia have been over the last half-a-decade.

-Things will not be straightforward in a competitive pool but Australia are on the softer side of the draw.
+But defeat to Fiji and a thrashing by Wales has left their hopes of a quarter-final berth hanging by a thread.

 Here is the World Cup schedule for Australia and their possible route to the final.
 Get all the latest Rugby World Cup odds here.